Norm Coleman: Fiscal issues

 Coleman was generally regarded as a fiscal centrist who supported increasing the minimum wage and safeguarding pensions while at the same time supporting broad tax relief and the line-item veto.

 Coleman played an important role in the passage of the Pension Protection Act of 2006.
 In addition to safeguarding the pensions of all Americans, the legislation is credited with saving the pensions of over 24,000 Northwest Airlines employees and retirees in Minnesota.

 Coleman consistently voted to increase the minimum wage as senator.

 Coleman had a consistent record of voting for broad tax reform.
 He supported reductions to the capital gains tax and the marriage penalty, and supported doubling the child tax credit.
 Coleman also supported elimination of the AMT and death tax.
 He supported efforts to make permanent the tax cuts enacted by the Economic Growth and Tax Relief Reconciliation Act of 2001 and the Jobs and Growth Tax Relief Reconciliation Act of 2003.

-As a member of the Small Business Committee, Coleman opposed eliminating the Microloan program, supported funding for Small Business Development Centers and the HUBZone program, successfully extended tax relief for Section 179 expensing, and cosponsored an amendment to increase funding for the SBA by $130 million.
+As a member of the Small Business Committee, Coleman opposed eliminating the Microloan program, supported funding for Small Business Development Centers and the HUBZone program, successfully extended tax exemptions for Section 179 expensing, and cosponsored an amendment to increase funding for the Small Business Administration by $130 million.

 Coleman is a longtime supporter of the line-item veto, calling it a "no-brainer, the right thing to do."